Educational and Training Services through the California Department of Rehabilitation Fact Sheet

 3. The training is not available in a public school; or

-4. Attendance in a public school would cause a significant delay in reaching the employment goal.
+4. Attendance in a public school would cause a significant delay in reaching your employment goal.

 Click here to read the regulation about private school funding.